 One of my favorite ingredients is real fish sauce.
+(Find it here.)
 It’s native to both Thai and Vietnamese cooking and is made with just two ingredients, when made according to tradition: anchovies and sea salt.
 While anchovies may not evoke mental feelings of pleasure for all, the sauce is appealing to most palates when it’s a component.
 It’s needed for that perfect authentic flavor.
-There are many brands of fish sauce available, but only in the last couple of years have I been able to buy and use it again, because of this traditional/Paleo version, made by Red Boat.
-I definitely did a happy dance when I found this product, because you can’t achieve the right flavor profile without fish sauce in many Asian recipes.
-And most fish sauces available today are commercially produced with unhealthy ingredients.
+There are many brands of fish sauce available, but only in the last couple of years have I been able to buy and use it again, because of the traditional and Paleo version, made by Red Boat.
+I definitely did a happy dance when I found this product, because you can’t achieve the right flavor profile without fish sauce in many Asian recipes!
+(And most fish sauces available today are commercially produced with unnatural ingredients.)

 The best fried chicken is a bit peppery, and the texture of the coating is crispy, full of flavor, both crunching and tender as you bite into it.
-I figured out a trick for frying it that doesn’t use too much fat.
-(I love fat, but it’s pricey and makes for a big ordeal when you have to deep-fry in a lot of it!)
-This trick gets the chicken cooked through perfectly, without a long fry time that risks cooking the exterior too dark.
-And it’s not messy or a lot of work.
+I figured out a trick for frying it that doesn’t use as much fat.
+(I love fat, but it is expensive.)
+The chicken cooks perfectly, without a long fry time or too dark of an exterior.

 The trick is to use boneless, skinless chicken thighs.
 They get dipped in egg and a simple spiced cassava flour coating and fried in only several tablespoons of fat.
 (I like to use avocado oil + animal fat, both of which do well with extended high heat frying.)
 Cassava flour lends some of the magic.
 It functions a lot like white flour, but without the grains and with added gut benefits.
 The other key to success is opening/unrolling the chicken thigh, that’s already been deboned and splaying it flat, so there’s greater surface area (i.e. more crispy coating goodness) so the chicken cooks through faster.
 You won’t miss the skin, because the coating is so good.
 (Or you can debone your own thighs and leave the skin on.)